thinkcompany/code-challenges/septa-fare-calculator/README.md

   * Set a border on the page with 4 divs
   * Set footer to be at the very bottom of the page
   * The custom select menus will be tricky...
 Set the drop down triangle with a unicode character.
+  * Change text input to have rounded corners, bigger font